thruthesky/backend/README.md

 - convert model added and it is not core model.

+    - and other codes that are only depending on a specific site must not touch the core code.

-    and it's confusing to put user custom model and core model on same folder.
+    - it's confusing to put user custom model and core model on same folder.

-    Put core model on core folder in next version.
+    - Put core model on core folder in next version.

+    - Hooks are often needed and it should be in a custom module.

 - For next version.